MaterializeInc/materialize/doc/user/content/ingest-data/postgres/self-hosted.md

 After the snapshotting phase, Materialize starts ingesting change events from the PostgreSQL replication stream.
-For this work, Materialize generally performs well with an `100cc` replica, so you can resize the cluster accordingly.
+For this work, Materialize generally performs well with a `100cc` replica, so you can resize the cluster accordingly.

 From the source's **Overview** page,